rethinkdb/rethinkdb-java/DEPLOYING-BINTRAY.md

 ossrhUsername=<SONATYPE_USERNAME>
 ossrhPassword=<SONATYPE_PASSWORD>

-signing.password=
+signing.keyId=<SIGNING_KEY_ID>
+signing.password=<SIGNING_KEY_PASSWORD>
+signing.secretKeyRingFile=<SIGNING_KEY_FILE>
 ```

 You should note that there's a `gradle.properties` in this repository, but you shouldn't add the above into it,
 otherwise your credentials can be checked back into git.
 Create the `confidential.properties` file, which is added into
 `.gitignore`, or create the file in the `.gradle` folder, in order to prevent accidents.

-When releasing through Bintray, gpg signing is done by Bintray servers, so public and private-key must be configured on
-their website.
-If you don't have a password on your private key for package signing, leave the `signing.password=` line **empty**.
+When releasing through Bintray, gpg signing is done by the person who does the release.
+The reason for not letting Bintray sign the packages is simply security consideration.
+If you don't have the private key for package signing, ask one of the **@rethinkdb/team-java** members to help you deploy.

 To upload a new release, run the Gradle task `bintrayUpload`.
 This should upload the package to the bintray repository.
 the version looks like `2.2` or `2.2-SNAPSHOT`, so this is important to get right or it won't go to the right place.